 Business credit cards vs. business charge cards

-Business credit cards and business charge cards are very similar to one another – you can use either type of card to make purchases against a line of credit, which has to be paid either partially or in full by the end of the month.
-There are key differences between the two, however:
+Business credit cards and business charge cards are very similar to one another – you can use either type of card to make purchases against a line of credit, which has to be paid either partially or in full by the end of the month, depending on the type of card.
+Here are key differences between the two:

 - Credit cards have a preset spending limit, which you are not allowed to go over without being penalized or having your card declined.

 - Charge cards don’t have a preset spending limit.
 This gives businesses the flexibility to make a large purchase without having to request a credit increase.
 (Issuers may still impose an overall cap on how much you spend, however.)

 - Credit cards allow you to carry a balance month to month.
 You are charged interest on your balance if you don’t pay it in full starting from the end of your grace period, and you could owe a penalty if you don’t make a minimum payment on your balance.

 - Charge cards penalize you if you don’t pay your balance in full at the end of the month.
 You will be penalized sharply if you don’t pay off the bill on your charge card at the end of the month – around 3 percent of total balance.
 Also, your issuer may suspend your credit.

 A charge card may be the better way to go for your business, since they offer more spending flexibility and they have less impact on your credit score, because there isn’t a debt-to-credit ratio.
 However, they can also be more difficult to qualify for.
 A business credit card may be the better option if you need a card with a lower barrier to entry and also if there’s a possibility you might carry a balance from month to month.

 Whether you are on the watch for business loans or travel business cards, the major banks' business programs are worth a look.